-Hitachi Payment Services launches first ever UPI-ATM
+Hitachi Payment Services Launches First Ever Upi-Atm

-(MENAFN- Adfactors PR ) Mumbai, September 05, 2023: Hitachi Payment Services, India’s leading payments and commerce solutions provider, today announced the launch of the country’s first-ever UPI-ATM as a White Label ATM (WLA) in association with National Payments Corporation of India (NPCI), offering secure card-less cash withdrawals.
+(MENAFN- ForPressRelease) Mumbai, September 05, 2023: Hitachi Payment Services, India's leading payments and commerce solutions provider, today announced the launch of the country's first-ever UPI-ATM as a White Label ATM (WLA) in association with National Payments Corporation of India (NPCI), offering secure card-less cash withdrawals.
 The UPI-only White Label ATM significantly enhances customer security by eliminating the need for physical cards.

 The Hitachi Money Spot UPI ATM would provide customers a unified and secure user experience while offering them the convenience of card-less cash withdrawals.
 Furthermore, it will drive financial inclusion by facilitating easy access to banking services in areas where traditional banking infrastructure and card penetration is limited.